Asylum & Victim Cases

 The definitions for human trafficking are very complex, and it is sometimes very difficult to determine whether your facts fall under the federal definition.
 Therefore, it is very important for you to talk to an attorney if you think you may have been a victim of trafficking.

 The S-Visa is for individuals who assist law enforcement officers by being a witness or an informant regarding a criminal organization.
 The S Visa petition must be submitted by the law enforcement office.
 If you are providing assistance to a law enforcement office, you should talk to an attorney.
 It is important that you are represented through the entire process of providing information, and that your rights are protected.
-Chapman Law Firm can help protect your rights, and make sure that the law enforcement office follow through with its promise to submit the S Visa Petition.
+Chapman & Roberts, P.A. can help protect your rights, and make sure that the law enforcement office follow through with its promise to submit the S Visa Petition.